amoe/lein-template/README.md

 # lein-template

-A Leiningen template for FIXME.
+A Leiningen template for Clojure apps.

 ## Usage

+If you don't have the template checked out:

+    lein new amoe myapp

+If you do have the template checked out:

     lein new lein-template myapp

 ## License

-Copyright © 2018 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This template is MIT-licensed.